-The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP (KPMG) for fiscal 2021 and 2020.
+The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP (KPMG) for fiscal 2022 and 2021.
 All such services were approved by our audit committee in accordance with its pre-approval policy and procedures as described below in the section captioned "Pre-approval Policy and Procedures."

-Fee Category Fiscal 2021 Fiscal 2020
+Fee Category Fiscal 2022 Fiscal 2021

-Audit Fees (1) \$ 3,424,373 \$ 2,939,484
+Audit Fees (1) \$ 3,740,288 \$ 3,424,373

 Audit-Related Fees (2)

-Tax Fees (3) 80,000
+Tax Fees (3)

 All Other Fees

-Total Fees \$ 3,424,373 \$ 3,019,484
+Total Fees \$ 3,740,288 \$ 3,424,373

-- (1) Audit fees consist of fees for professional services rendered by KPMG for the audit of our annual consolidated financial statements and of our internal control over financial reporting, the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q, and other professional services provided by KPMG in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees for assurance and related services rendered by KPMG that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees." - (3) Tax fees consist of fees for professional services rendered by KPMG for tax compliance, tax advice and tax planning services.
+- (1) Audit fees consist of fees for professional services rendered by KPMG for the audit of our annual consolidated financial statements and of our internal control over financial reporting, the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q, and other professional services provided by KPMG in connection with statutory and regulatory filings or engagements. - Audit-related fees consist of fees for assurance and related services rendered by KPMG that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees." - Tax fees consist of fees for professional services rendered by KPMG for tax compliance, tax advice and tax planning services.
 Tax compliance services relate to the preparation of original and amended tax returns, claims for refunds and tax payment-planning services.
 Tax advice and tax planning services relate primarily to assistance with tax audits and appeals, due diligence, and domestic and international tax planning.
-The tax fees in 2020 represented fees for domestic tax planning services.